nicoster/XcodeBookmark/README.md

 ## Usage

-### Use menu item or shortcuts to toggle/navigate/clear bookmarks like you do in other editors.
+Use menu item or shortcuts to toggle/navigate/clear bookmarks like you do in other editors.

 * Toggle Bookmark `Command + F2`
 * Next Bookmark `F2`
-* Prev Bookmark `F2`
+* Prev Bookmark `Shift + F2`
 * Clear All Bookmarks `Command + Shift + F2`

 ## Installation